Welcome to the home stretch

 Birthing a baby is the most intense and magical experience a woman can go through.
 I pre made a few products before the big day and I'm so pleased I did!
 Having my favourite and beloved oils a part of my labour and birth journey made it all the more magical - and also helped me cope with the whole experience a lot better!

 Once labour begins it can be a little stop/start.
 Contractions can come and go and this can go on for hours, even days!
 I made a contraction blend to use in case this happened to me.
-My labour was 7 hours from waters breaking to baby being born so I didn't end up needing this blend.
+My labour with my first child was 7 hours from waters breaking to baby being born and with my second only 3 hours!
+Therefore I didn't end up needing this blend.
 I've since made it for a friend who used it during her labour and birth.
 Her feedback was that it certainly helped get the contractions going, and stay consistent!!

 50ml Fractionated Coconut Oil (because FCO will not stain sheets and clothing)

 Massage onto belly and lower back.
-If you are in labour, get your other half to do this (it feels really nice!).
+If you are in labour, then have your birthing partner do this (it feels really nice!).

 Both of these essential oils are not recommended to use during pregnancy until 38 weeks and over.
 Both Jasmine and Clary Sage tone the uterus, therefore they will increase the strength of contractions – perfect if you are having irregular contractions or contractions which come and go and do not progress.